SCGT SPORTS SCULPTURES

 Betty Cuthbert is regarded as one of Australia’s greatest track athletes of all time.

-Born in 1938, Cuthbert competed for the local Western Suburbs Athletics Club and Cumberland Women’s
+Born in 1938, Cuthbert (above left) competed for the local Western Suburbs Athletics Club and Cumberland Women’s

 Best known as Australia’s ‘Golden Girl’, she is the only female athlete to win the 100 metres, 200 metres